 The "Capital Budget" is assembled as part of the Board's Five-Year Capital Plan and Ten-Year Master Education Facility Plan pursuant to State law.
-The Board published an updated Fiscal Year 2017 Capital Plan in conjunction with the release of the Board's Fiscal Year 2017 proposed budget.
 Further information regarding the Board's Capital Budget is available on its website.

-An approximately \$338 million Capital Budget for Fiscal Year 2017 has been proposed that includes funding for various projects including school repair, improvement, modernization and overcrowding relief.
-See "FINANCIAL INFORMATION - Overview of Board's Fiscal Year 2017 Budget and Plan to Address Structural Deficit."
+An approximately \$338 million Capital Budget for Fiscal Year 2017 was approved by the Board that includes funding for various projects including school rehabilitation, improvement, modernization and overcrowding relief.
 The \$338 million in capital projects include (i) \$117 million for building repairs and modernization, including facility needs, air conditioning, IT and other projects as well \$20 million for contingencies for emergency repairs that may arise throughout the course of the year, (ii) \$24 million in programmatic investments, (iii) \$173 million in relieving overcrowding, and (iv) \$24 million in other capital expenditures including program management and Legal/Regulatory requirements.

-The Fiscal Year 2017 Capital Budget is expected to be funded by approximately \$266 million from bond proceeds, primarily from the issuance of bonds payable from the Capital Improvement Property Tax (as defined herein), \$18 million from federal grants, and \$54 million from Tax Increment Financing district revenues.
-See "PLAN OF FINANCE - Future Financings."
+The Fiscal Year 2017 Capital Budget is expected to be funded by approximately \$266 million from proceeds of the 2016 Bonds, \$18 million from federal grants, and \$54 million from Tax Increment Financing district revenues.